ellenwang1006/pdsnd_github/README.md

 I also wrote a script that takes in raw input to create an interactive experience in the terminal to present these statistics.

+ This project will return statistic metrics analytics basing on the city you choose.

 ### Files used
 chicago.csv
 new_your_city.csv
 Washington.csv

 ### Credits
 Thanks to Udacity courses which help me build the solutions.